 What themes do I have installed?

 A picture is always worth a few thousand words so here is a screen capture of my Theme directory……

 The Power of Widgets and WordPress Plugins

 A great theme is perfect – but what about our personality?
 After all — two people can always go to the store and buy the same Shirt, Tie, Dress, Shoes — that is our theme — off the rack, coolness!
 Now how do we add a bit of ourselves?
 As I noted above, my Theme Personality needed to have a few places to talk to the world.
-How to celebrate my moments that I puts my “geek” on, how to celebrate, rant, complain about my “Crohn’s and Diabetes”, where to highlight my passion for photography (or how to highlight), and then there is “everything else”.
-How can I ensure there isn’t any duplication in posts, ad still capture everything possible?
+How to celebrate my moments that I put my “geek” on, how to celebrate, rant, complain about my “Crohn’s and Diabetes”, what posts to highlight my passion for photography (or how to highlight), and then there is “everything else”.
+How can I ensure there isn’t any duplication in posts, and still capture everything possible?

 I am not going to jump too deep into the Widgets and the power of Plugins today (after all, that may be another assignment), but what I am going to say, is that Widgets and the plugins we have installed are powerful, widgets are great, widgets and what we populate in them, make our blog come alive, help organize the chaotic world of our thoughts and ideas into an experience we enjoy opening to the world.